 Secure VPN protocols and encryption

-OpenVPN, IKEv2, and WireGuard are some of the safest VPN protocols available today.
-They’re usually accompanied by AES-256 and ChaCha20 encryption algorithms.
+OpenVPN, IKEv2, and WireGuard are some of today’s safest VPN protocols and are usually accompanied by AES-256 and ChaCha20 encryption algorithms.
 They are the ones you can trust for a secure connection.

-Some premium VPN providers also have proprietary protocols that are considered to be safe, such as NordVPN’s NordLynx or ExpressVPN’s Lightway.
+Some VPN providers also have proprietary protocols that are considered safe, such as NordVPN’s NordLynx or ExpressVPN’s Lightway.
 Whatever you choose, make sure your VPN provider isn’t using outdated protocols like PPTP or SSTP.

 No activity logs

 Look for a VPN that doesn’t keep logs of your activity, ideally one that has its no-logs claim approved by an independent auditor.
-Since no data about your activity is kept, there’s not much for bad actors to steal, even if they do manage to penetrate the VPN provider’s defenses.
+If there’s no stored data about your activity, there’s not much for malicious actors to steal, even if they do manage to penetrate the VPN provider’s defenses.

 RAM-only servers

-We’ve already established that hackers can target VPN servers directly, which is why it’s essential to ensure their security.
+Since hackers can target VPN servers directly, ensuring their security is essential.
 RAM-only servers don’t have hard drives, which means they don’t have the capacity to hold any data.
-Whenever the server shuts down or restarts, all data is wiped clean, essentially nulling the consequences of a hacker attack.
+Whenever the server shuts down or restarts, all data is wiped clean, preventing hackers from accessing any stored information.

-Kill Switch is a feature that shuts down your internet if your VPN connection drops.
+A kill switch is a feature that shuts down your internet if your VPN connection drops.
 While it doesn’t directly protect your VPN from being hacked, it prevents data leaks if there’s an issue with the VPN itself.
-Make sure to choose a VPN that offers this feature for that extra bit of security just in case things go wrong.
+So, make sure to choose a VPN that offers this feature for that extra bit of security in case things go wrong.

 Audits

 If a VPN takes its security seriously, it will undergo independent audits by reputable auditing firms.
-It allows providers to filter out and get rid of any possible threats before anyone else takes advantage of them.
-Audit reports are usually publicly available, so users can see that they’re choosing a truly secure VPN service.
+This allows providers to filter out and eliminate possible threats before anyone takes advantage of them.
+Audit reports are usually publicly available, so you can see you’re choosing a genuinely secure VPN service.

 Stay safe by choosing a reliable VPN service

-In theory, all VPN providers can get hacked.
-But practice shows that it rarely happens to premium VPN providers, with most security issues being caused by free VPNs that simply don’t have the budget to maintain a secure infrastructure.
+In theory, all VPN providers can be hacked.
+However, practice shows that this rarely happens to paid VPN providers, and most security issues are caused by free VPNs that simply don’t have the budget to maintain a secure infrastructure.

 Is using a VPN really safe?

 Using a VPN is safe as long as you choose a reliable VPN service provider.
 Any good VPN should use secure protocols and encryption algorithms, keep no logs of user activity, have RAM-only servers, and be regularly audited.
-You can only find this with a premium VPN service, while free VPNs tend to be much less safe to use.
+Paid VPN services typically offer these features, while most free VPNs tend to be unsafe to use.

 Can hackers see you when you’re using a VPN?